 “The beauty of this product over any others is that if there are any gaps identified, Safe365 provides a range of solutions built into system to enable sub-contractors and suppliers to make any improvements quickly and cost effectively,” says Mr Hight.

 The document management system is fully integrated into the existing application, with no extra costs to the customer for 2GB of data storage.

-“We know that just over 80 percent of businesses are struggling meet a basic level of compliance with health and safety legislation.
+“We know that just over 80 percent of businesses are struggling meet a basic level of compliance with the new health and safety act that came in last year.
 Safe365 is a solution to help all businesses really understand it, firstly, then put in place appropriate practices to make sure they are compliant and ultimately make sure people get home safely every day.”

 “Our existing clients were very happy with the exceptional value already in Safe365 and we are stoked we can now deliver even more value through this new feature release.
-We remain committed to building a world leading product which results in a broad capability increase in work health and safety across the global economy.”
+We remain committed to building a world leading product from right here in NZ which results in a broad capability increase in work health and safety across the kiwi economy.”

 Safe365 is the intelligent online application that assesses your organisation, develops your personalised health and safety action plan and provides you with the support you need to improve.

 Phone: 0274 587 724